tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

       * HDFS is ephemeral.
 When you terminate your cluster the data is gone.
         However it's useful for caching intermediate result of processing or for workloads that have significant random IO.
-If you are going to run your cluster without a shutting down, it's now a problem.
+If you are going to run your cluster without a shutting down, it's not a problem.
 But if you want to do some cost optimization and need to shutdown your cluster, you should be look for durable storage.
 See EMRFS (EMR file system) System).